ferrous-systems/why-rust/src/what-is-rust.md

 ## What is a safety-critical system?

-Generally built following to a standard, like ISO 26262:
+Generally built following a standard, like ISO 26262:

 > ISO 26262 is intended to be applied to safety-related systems that include one
 > or more electrical and/or electronic (E/E) systems and that are installed in